rick-r/marriage-figaro-norway/captions.md

 prudente, e saggio,
 a un giovinastro, a un paggio ...

-    To each their own!
+    I'd have thought

-    But I'd have thought you would prefer an affair with the boss of the studio rather than...
+    you'd prefer an affair

-    with some work experience kid!
+    with the boss...

     What's this tape?